AlphaGenes/AlphaPeel/docs/source/contribute.rst

 * Each person shares:

-    * What issue they’re working on
+    * What issue they're working on

     * Any blockers